How Much Can I Claim For A Manual Handling Accident?

 It is the employer’s obligation and duty to ensure that workers have a safe environment in which to conduct their business.
 This would mean providing the right equipment and training for workers with regards to handling procedures.
 Failure to do this can strengthen your case for compensation if you suffer an injury from manual handling.

-Most employees do not know that they have the legal right to claim for compensation following manual handling accidents.
+Most employees do not know that they have the legal right to claim compensation following manual handling accidents.
 However, it is important to understand that – as an employee – it is within your rights to make a compensation claim.

 Health and Safety at Work etc. Act 1974 is designed to ensure that employers are not placed in hazardous, dangerous, or risky environments, including providing manual handling regulations.
 Any breach of these regulations by the employer, the building owner, or the equipment supplier could strengthen your compensation claim following an accident.